 This is a group of German herbal liqueurs also known as halbbitter or half bitter.
 They are often used in cocktails and long drinks but can also be served ice cold and neat as a digestif.

-The most well known of the group is Jagermeister.
-This herbal liqueur was created in 1934 by Curt Mast using 56 different herbs, roots and fruits.
+The most well-known of the group is Jagermeister.
+This herbal liqueur was created in 1934 by Curt Mast using 56 different herbs, roots, and fruits.
 It is usually enjoyed as an ice-cold shot or in cocktails.

 Krupnik

 Krupnik comes from Poland and is made with either vodka or fruit brandy and then honey is added.
-Herbs and spices are then added with different family recipes using different ones.
+Herbs and spices are then added to different family recipes using different ones.
 It has been made since the 16th century and is credited to the Benedictine monks of Niasviz.

 Riga Black Balsam

-Riga Black Balsam is a Latvian drink that first creates an essence of botanicals in spirit-water before being added to the rest of the ingredients.
+Riga Black Balsam is a Latvian drink that first creates an essence of botanicals in spirit water before being added to the rest of the ingredients.
 The original recipe dates to 1782 when Abraham Kunze created it with 24 natural ingredients.
 The recipe was lost during World War II but has been pieced together again to restore the drink.

 Strega